tyvdh/stellar-protocol/ecosystem/sep_turingsigningserver.md

 Name | Type | Description
 -----|------|------------
+`contract` | string | Stellar public key address used for signing updates.
 `vault` | string | Turing signing server account where signing fees must be paid to `signer` | string | The signing account for this contract on this turing server.
 This is what you'll add to contract or user accounts for multisig protection.
 `fee` | string | The XLM fee required by this turing server to sign for contracts.